-In their latest trip to the Atacama Trench, one of the deepest points in the Pacific Ocean, a team of scientists repeatedly lowered a device called a deep-sea lander overboard and watched as it sank into the cold, dark waters.
+While exploring the Atacama Trench, one of the deepest points in the Pacific Ocean, a team of 40 scientists from 17 different nations uncovered information about three new species of snailfish.
+They repeatedly lowered a device called a deep-sea lander overboard and watched as it sank into the cold, dark water.

 Scientists have captured rare footage of what is believed to be three new species of the elusive Snailfish.

 Temporarily named ‘the pink, the blue, and the purple Atacama Snailfish’, the footage shows the fish feeding and interacting in their secret world 7,500 meters below the surface.

 The footage shows long snailfish with gelatinous structure.
 These fish are part of the Liparidae family and do not conform to the preconceived stereotypical image of what a deep-sea fish should look like.

 Thomas Linley, a postdoctoral research associate at Newcastle University said, “As the footage clearly shows, there are lots of invertebrate prey down there, and the snailfish are the top predator.
 They seem to be quite active and look very well-fed.”

 “The fish have no scales, and the hardest parts of their bodies are their teeth and the bones in their inner ear, which give them balance.
 These features help them live in the deepest reaches of the ocean.”

 “Their gelatinous structure means they are perfectly adapted to living at extreme pressure.
 Without the extreme pressure and cold to support their bodies, they are extremely fragile and melt rapidly when brought to the surface.”